Al Franken: Saturday Night Live

+Post-SNL activities

 Franken is the author of four books that made The New York Times Best Seller list.
 His 1996 book Rush Limbaugh Is a Big Fat Idiot and Other Observations topped the New York Times list; the audiobook, which was read by Franken, won a Grammy Award.
 Another Grammy was awarded for Franken's 2003 Lies and the Lying Liars Who Tell Them: A Fair and Balanced Look at the Right, a satirical book on American politics and conservatism.
 The book's title incorporated the Fox News slogan "Fair and Balanced", and had a cover photo of Fox News commentator Bill O'Reilly; that August, Fox News sued claiming infringement of its registered trademark phrase.
-A federal judge found the lawsuit "wholly without merit."
+A federal judge found the lawsuit "wholly without merit".
 The incident focused media attention on Franken's book and, according to him, greatly increased its sales.
 The publicity resulting from the lawsuit propelled Franken's yet-to-be-released book to number 1 on Amazon.com.

 Franken signed a one-year contract in early 2004 to host a talk show for Air America Radio's flagship program with co-host Katherine Lanpher, who remained with the show until October 2005.
 The network was launched on March 31, 2004.
 Originally named The O'Franken Factor as a pun on right-wing talk show The O'Reilly Factor, but later renamed The Al Franken Show on July 12, 2004, the show aired three hours a day, five days a week for three years.
-Its stated goal was to put more progressive views on the public airwaves to counter what Franken perceived as the dominance of conservative syndicated commentary on the radio: "I'm doing this because I want to use my energies to get Bush unelected," he told a New York Times reporter in 2004.
+Its stated goal was to put more progressive views on the public airwaves to counter what Franken perceived as the dominance of conservative syndicated commentary on the radio: "I'm doing this because I want to use my energies to get Bush unelected", he told a New York Times reporter in 2004.
 Franken's last radio show on Air America Radio was on February 14, 2007, at the end of which he announced his candidacy for the United States Senate.

 Franken also co-wrote the film When a Man Loves a Woman, co-created and starred in the NBC sitcom LateLine, and appeared in the 2004 remake of The Manchurian Candidate.

 In 2003, Franken served as a Fellow at Harvard Kennedy School's Joan Shorenstein Center on the Press, Politics and Public Policy.
 Since 2005 he has been a contributor to The Huffington Post.

 Franken toured Iraq several times with the United Service Organizations (USO).
 On March 25, 2009, he was presented with the USO Metro Merit Award for his ten years of involvement with the organization.